alexwillman/Project1-GNS3-Mid-Size-Company-Network/08-pfSense-configuration.md

 show ip route ospf
 ```

 A default route should now appear because it was learned by OSPF.
+You should also see a route for 192.168.245.0/24.
+This is the pfSense LAN interface to the Cloud node and is expected.

 **L3-Multilayer-SW1 Default Route:**

 ![](images/verifydefaultrouteimg1.PNG)

-This shows the next hop is 10.0.0.1 (em3)
+This shows the next hop is 10.0.0.1 (em3).

 **L3-Multilayer-SW2 Default Route:**

 ![](images/verifydefaultrouteimg2.PNG)

-This shows the next hop is 10.0.0.5 (em2)
+This shows the next hop is 10.0.0.5 (em2).

 <br>